 “I saw her head covered with smoke and her face black.
 Her body was so hot that I had to rip away her clothes,” recalled Sarinah.

 The cocktail was thrown by Jo bin Muhammad Aceng, a man previously imprisoned but then released for terrorist activity in the Indonesian province of East Kalimantan.
-Aceng was seen wearing a “Jihad way of life” shirt and had previously fire-bombed two religious centers that morning – a Buddhist temple and Catholic church.
+Aceng was seen wearing a “a struggle or fight against the enemies of Islam. way of life” shirt and had previously fire-bombed two religious centers that morning – a Buddhist temple and Catholic church.
 There were no injuries from the first two.
 But at Oikumene Church, four children, all under the age of four, were badly burned.
 One of them, 2-year-old Intan Banjarnahor, died the next day.

 Hotdiman Sinaga is the father of Alvaro, a 4-year-old badly burned in the attack.
 At the time, Hotdiman was at a work site more than 1,000 miles away from where his family lived.
 It took him 26 hours to make it back after hearing his son was injured.

 “I cried all the way, thinking the worst, that my son’s leg or arm might have been gone,” Hotdiman said.
 I remember asking ‘Why?
 Why did this happen to us?
 Why my son?
 Have I sinned against God so badly?’
 But then I realized I would have wronged God by thinking that way.
 We are all sinners after all.”

 The attack has left scars – physically and psychologically – that will never fully heal.
 Trinity is undergoing a painful, lengthy series of steroid injections to remove keloid (scarring).
 “I wish there are other options to remove the keloid.
 I cannot stand to see and hear her screaming before the injections,” Sarinah said.